November 10, 2022

 EV Chargers Charging time

 The answer is more involved than you might think.
-The time to charge an electric vehicle (EV) can vary drastically depending on the vehicle’s hardware and the power of the charging station.
-You might be used to seeing this number quoted in hours from ‘empty’ to ‘full’, but that’s not the most practical way to estimate the charge time.
-Since most EV drivers never drive their car all the way to zero, it’s easier to look at the miles of range added for every hour plugged in.
+The time to charge an electric vehicle (EV) can vary drastically depending on the vehicle's hardware and the charging station's power.
+You might be used to seeing this number quoted in hours from "empty" to "full," but that is not the most practical way to estimate the charge time.
+Since most EV drivers never drive their cars to zero, it is easier to look at the miles of range added for every hour plugged in.

 Getting the fastest charge

-You'll learn about the formula to calculate your EV’s estimated charge time here, or you can also find an EV Charger that is perfectly suited to your vehicle’s make, model, and your installation preference.
-When we match you to a charger, we’ll also share a summary of your vehicle’s various power stats that affect the charge time like the battery acceptance rate and size.
+You will learn about the formula to calculate your EV's estimated charge time here, or you can also find an EV Charger that is ideally suited to your vehicle's make, model, and installation preference.
+When we match you to a charger, we will also share a summary of your vehicle's various power stats that affect the charge time, like the battery acceptance rate and size.

 What are all the factors that determine charge time?